-This article reminds me how I feel about my Dad’s old Asahi Pentax Spotmatix SP II.
+This article reminds me of how I feel about my Dad’s old Asahi Optical Co.
+Pentax Spotmatic II.
 The camera is almost 40 years old.
-The mirror-box has some mold and the battery cover screw is fused to the body from repeated use.
+The lens and pentaprism have some mould and the battery cover screw is fused to the body from repeated use.
 It no longer works.
 So why do I still have it?

 The camera reminds me of a time when life was more carefree.
 I have vague but fond memories of my Dad taking us to the beach and snapping photos with that Pentax.
 When I pick it up and feel and see its worn knobs and dials all those memories come rushing back.